What Is Asset Protection? Is It Legal?

 If you gift your assets to your family or friends, you no longer have any assets at risk.
 This, however, can create serious tax consequences for your family and friends if you gift your property to them.

-For more information on Asset Protection Planning In The State Of Texas, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (254) 233-7779 today.
+For more information on Asset Protection Planning, an initial consultation is your best step.
+Get the information and legal answers you are seeking by calling Law Office of Harvey L. Cox today at 866-799-2124.